ruchisahota/gaia/v1/doc/documentation.md

 # Namespace

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 A Namespace represents the core organizational unit of the system.
 All objects always exists in a single namespace.
 A Namespace can also have child namespaces.
 They can be used to split the system into organizations, business units, applications, services or any combination you like.

 ## Attributes